 The results of difference-in-differences models for clinical outcomes of unilateral hip and knee replacement surgeries are summarized in Table 3.
 As control variables, models include pre-admit, year and hospital fixed effects, as well as a full set of patient and hospital-level controls.
 Obtained estimates indicate that the reform led to a significant decrease in acute length of hospital stay (LOS) in the first two years after its introduction (by 0.27 and 0.33 days on average for unilateral and knee replacements, respectively).
 However, after 2014 no statistically significant difference was found compared to the period 2012-2013, suggesting that acute LOS stabilized after 2014.
-The coefficients post-admission Elixhauser comorbidity indexes show a marginally significant decrease by 0.05 points and a strongly significant decrease by 0.15 index points for hip and knee unilateral replacements, respectively.
-However, as for 180-day revision and 180-day readmission rates, both there was no meaningful or statistically strong change after 2012 nor 2014.
+The coefficients post-admission Elixhauser comorbidity indexes show a marginally significant decrease of 0.05 points and a strongly significant decrease of 0.15 index points for hip and knee unilateral replacements, respectively.
+However, as for 180-day revision and 180-day readmission rates, there was no meaningful or statistically strong change after 2012 nor after 2014.
 This may suggest only a modest, if any, short-term improvement in care quality of targeted procedures following the introduction of QBPs/HBAM.

 Within this class of models, these results are robust with respect to significant variations in included control variables.
-Additional examples of these models are provided in Appendix E.
+Additional examples of featuring slope terms for QBP/HBAM participating facilities for periods after 2012 and 2014, are provided in Appendix D.